iluvjava/Python-JS-Csharp-ClusterFuck/My SeeSharp Library Attempt/LibraryDetails.md

         - Update the freq array and the heap elements array altogether.
     - protected Swap(int arg1, int arg2):
         - We are going to swap the element and its freq together.

+# Testing
+- The core tests from core functionalities are part of the class details

+## Efficiency Testing
+- DataStructureTests.StatisticalTools
+    - MyStopwatch
+    - DataLogger
+        - Keeping track of the data's SD and average at REAL TIME, not computed afterwards.